BasiaFusinska/katacoda-scenarios/tensorflow-getting-started/tensorflow-core/session.md

-To evaluate the computational graph (or any node for that matter) you need to run it within a *session*.
-Session can be created using the following code:
+To evaluate the computational graph, or any node for that matter, you need to run it within a *session*.
+The session can be created using the following code:

 `sess = tf.Session()`{{execute}}

 Once the session is on, you can use `run` method to get the values.
 Try doing it for constant inputs:

 `print(sess.run([input1, input2]))`{{execute}}

-Notice that this time the output is actual expected number values: 2.0 and 5.0.
+Notice that this time the output is the actual expected number values: 2.0 and 5.0.

 To finish the graph we need the third node and the `add` method: